jdandoy/EoverPAnalysis/Plotting/README.md

 These macros ship jobs to condor for all of your plotting needs.
 The histograms are filled in the Fillingscript.py file.

 ## Setup
-This setups up the envorment that we will need for all of the plotting fun!
+Create the environment needed for plotting.
+This package uses a python virtual environment (https://docs.python.org/3/tutorial/venv.html), in conjuction with an lcg virtual environment (https://ep-dep-sft.web.cern.ch/document/lcg-releases).
+You must be on a fresh login of lxplus (centos7) for everything to work.
+The setup will not work if an analysisbase release has be set up, for example.
+Running this package on any computing site with condor and cvmfs should (in principle) work.

+You must set the CMT config to match your operating system.
+"CMTCONFIG=x86_64-centos7-gcc8-opt" for centos7, and "CMTCONFIG=x86_64-slc6-gcc8-opt" for slc6
 ```
+cd EoverPAnalysis/Plotting
-git clone ssh://git@gitlab.cern.ch:7999/cburr/lcg_virtualenv.git $TestArea/
+git clone ssh://git@gitlab.cern.ch:7999/cburr/lcg_virtualenv.git ./lcg_virtualenv
-cd $TestArea/EoverPAnalysis/Plotting
-CMTCONFIG=x86_64-slc6-gcc8-opt $TestArea/lcg_virtualenv/create_lcg_virtualenv venv_EOPPlotting LCG_94python3
+CMTCONFIG=x86_64-centos7-gcc8-opt ./lcg_virtualenv/create_lcg_virtualenv venv_EOPPlotting LCG_94python3
 source venv_EOPPlotting/bin/activate
 ```

-Install all of the dependencies:
+Install all of the dependencies.
+This package uses uproot (https://uproot.readthedocs.io/en/latest/), along with python bindings for XRootD (https://github.com/xrootd/xrootd).
 ```
 pip install --upgrade pip
-pip install atlas-mpl-style --no-cache-dir
 git clone https://github.com/joeycarter/atlas-plots.git
 cd atlas-plots
 pip install -e .